Skip to content

 B2G e-invoicing is mandatory for all companies sending invoices to public administrations.

-B2B e-invoicing mandate becomes effective for mid & large companies (turnover > 50 M€ and/or employees > 250).
+E-invoicing & e-reporting becomes mandatory for mid & large companies (turnover > 50 M€ and/or employees > 250).

 All businesses with mid or large suppliers must consequently also be able to receive e-invoices.